Tesla Official App

-On the other side of the signal wire, connect the white little connector to the 4pin connector from the major wire harness.
+On the other side of the signal wire, connect the black little connector to the 4pin connector from the major wire harness.

 Now connect the brown connector from the major wire harness to the latch motor, and fix the latch motor by cable tie.

 Get the small black wire that come with the fuse.
 Insect the metal end into the positive terminal of the 12V battery.
 You need to use a 10mm hex socket to loosen the terminal and insert the metal below the metal nut, and then tighten it again.